vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

 No matter how many backticks you use or whether you use raw or original string literals, the resulting `.class` file will be the same and both literals will produce `java.lang.String`.

 # Formatting
 One problem with multiline raw strings is that they interpret all the characters on each line as part of the string.
-Inagie the following code.
+Imagine the following code.

 ```java
 public class Main {